-He stood and hugged her, then went to the barn to change clothes and shift so he and Archer could run together.
-As the rest of the family sat on the porch, Amelia—who was also a shifter—shook her head.
+He stood and hugged her, then went to the barn to change clothes and shift so they could run together.
+As the rest of the family sat on the porch, Amelia–who was also a shifter, as was Owen–shook her head.

 “If he hadn’t gone through what he did a few weeks back, he probably never would have been able to do this.
 All this time…”

-“It’s hard to think about him losing the cat, especially now,” Emma confessed.
+“It’s hard to think about that,” Emma confessed.
 “He’d accepted it.
 I never saw real regret in his eyes when you all would shift.
 But now, I wonder.”

 Owen patted her hand.
 “I think he’d made his peace with it.
-He’s happy, no doubt in my mind about that, and he has been since you two got married.
-But sometimes you don’t know how much you miss something until you get it back after you think you’ve lost it and you’ve accepted that loss.”
+He’s happy, no doubt in my mind about that.
+But sometimes you don’t know how much you miss something until you get it back after you think you’ve lost it.”

 When they’d finally run enough, the brothers shifted and got dressed, then made their way up to the farmhouse.
-Logan was still smiling, even though he was rubbing his hip.
-Archer was as relaxed as Emma had seen him… well, since ever.
+Logan was still smiling, and Archer was as relaxed as Emma had seen him… well, since ever.